🏷️Custom Properties

 name ~ "mart"

-— any model with a name like "mart" will be tagged with the category name).When satisfied with the definition click "Save" found in the bottom right hand corner of the screen.
+— any model with a name like "mart" will be tagged with the category name).To add an additional category, click on the

 Add the Property Scope, which is an EQL statement that defines what this property applies to (e.g.,